nhanb106/rhino.github.io/index.md

 * [Development History](#development-history)
 * [Contact Us](#contact-us)

-## Overview
+## Goal of the Project

-A website to track the stray cats on UH Manoa's campus in order to help provide them with the veterinary care and any other assistance they need.
+The goal of this project is to address the many stray cats on UH Manoa's campus.
+"Meow Mapper" will allow users to track cats and see which have been fed/provided with veterinary care and which have not.

 ## Deployment